Efficient optimisation of multi-parameter quantum control protocols for strongly-coupled systems: Constrained Optimisation of Multipulse excitation protocols

 \section{Constrained Optimisation of Multipulse excitation protocols}

-A key motivation of this work is not only to demonstrate the power of combining AD and uniTEMPO for doing multiparameter optimisations, but also to enhance the experimental feasibility of implementing multi-pulse excitation schemes.
-Current implementations have relied on very high pulse energies, which not only make the results difficult to reproduce but also excite unwanted transitions in the semiconductor system.
+A key motivation of this work is not only to demonstrate the power of combining AD and uniTEMPO for multiparameter optimisation, but also to enhance the experimental feasibility of implementing multi-pulse excitation schemes.
+In particular, our approach enables efficient exploration of the full control landscape within experimentally viable bounds.
+From an experimental perspective, high pulse energies can drive the system beyond the intended two- or three-level manifold.
+Furthermore, recent experimental evidence has revealed pronounced bunching on microsecond timescales under SUPER excitation~\cite{piccinini2025excitonbiexcitonpreparationcoherent}, which increases with higher excitation power; this suggests that high-power SUPER pulses induce fluctuations in the charge environment.
+Strong driving therefore not only introduces unwanted excitations within the semiconductor system, but can also compromise the stability of the emitter itself, further limiting the reproducibility of experimental results.

-To mitigate these practical limitations, we constrain the driving fields during optimization, imposing a maximum pulse area of $12\pi$ for single-exciton and $15\pi$ for biexciton preparation.
-Furthermore, we augment the optimization cost function with a targeted penalty term that restricts the spectral overlap of the driving pulses with the emitter's zero-phonon line (ZPL) to below 10\%.
-This spectral constraint minimizes the resonant scattering of the pump laser, thereby circumventing the need for stringent filtering setups during photon detection.
-See Appendix~\ref{appendix:The Cost Function} for a detailed formulation of the cost function.
+Despite these challenges, high-fidelity exciton and biexciton preparation has been experimentally demonstrated using multi-pulse excitation schemes.
+For exciton generation using the SUPER protocol, fidelities reaching an upper bound of $80\%$ have been experimentally observed with pulse areas ranging between $8\pi$ and $14\pi$~\cite{Boos2024SwingUpQD}.
+Meanwhile biexciton preparation via FTPE has been reported with an experimental fidelity of $96.1\%$ to the biexciton state for pulse areas exceeding $14\pi$~\cite{yan2025robustentangledphotongeneration}.
+To address these practical limitations, we incorporate experimental constraints directly into the optimisation framework.
+Specifically, we restrict the driving fields to a maximum pulse area of $12\pi$ for single-exciton generation and $15\pi$ for biexciton preparation.
+In addition, we augment the cost function with a spectral penalty that constrains the overlap of the driving pulses with the emitter's zero-phonon line (ZPL) to below 10\%.
+This reduces resonant scattering of the pump laser and alleviates the need for stringent filtering in photon detection setups.
+A detailed formulation of the cost function is provided in Appendix~\ref{appendix:The Cost Function}.